A2Amir/Traffic_Sign_Classifier/README.md

 * 4. Design, train and test a model architecture
 * 5. Use the model to make predictions on new images
 * 6. Analyze the softmax probabilities of the new images
-* 7. Summarize the results with a written report
+* 7. Visualize the Neural Network's State with Test Images
 [//]: # (Image References)

 [image1]: ./examples/1.png "Visualization of the dataset"